 "In accordance with federal law, it is university policy to comply with the Americans with Disabilities Act (ADA).
-If you believe that you have a physical, learning, or psychological disability that requires an academic accommodation, contact the Coordinator of Disability Services by phone at (505) 454-3188 or 454-3252, via e-mail at desquibel@nmhu.edu, or visit Room 108 of the Felix Martinez building on the Las Vegas campus."
+If you believe that you have a physical, learning, or psychological disability that requires an academic accommodation, contact the Student Success Coach in

-If you have general questions about interpreting ADA requirements, contact David Esquibel at the number or email address above.
+If you have general questions about interpreting ADA requirements, contact the Student Success Coach at the number or email address above.

-If you have a student who needs accommodations for a disability, David Esquibel will contact you (via your NMHU email) and specify the accommodations.
+If you have a student who needs accommodations for a disability, the Student Success Coach will contact you (via your NMHU email) and specify the accommodations.